These promotions will be applied to this item:

 Learn more how customers reviews work on AmazonCustomers say

-Customers praise the writing quality of the book, finding it fantastically and vividly described, with one customer noting its beautiful passages.
+Customers praise the writing style of the book, finding it vividly described and well presented, with one customer noting its beautiful old-timey language.

 "...I loved the writing style, the characters, the dark gothic feel to it and of course the amazing way this story was put together...."
 Read more